numencode/wn-widgets-plugin/README.md

 # Widgets plugin

 This plugin allows end users to create and edit various website widgets with a simple user interface.
-The plugin has full multilingual support and implements RainLab.Translate plugin.
+The plugin has full multilingual support and implements Winter.Translate plugin.

 ## Counters